Cyclone1070/homelab/README.md

 ## Security Note

-The `vars/secrets.yml` contains Tailscale OAuth credentials.
-This file is currently ignored by Git.
-Check your root `.gitignore` to verify it's active.
+The `secrets.yml` files contain sensitive credentials (Tailscale, Cloudflare, etc.).
+These files are ignored by Git.
+Check your root `.gitignore` to verify protection is active.